Victoria and Albert Museum: Books

-The National Art Library (also called Word and Image Department) at the Victoria and Albert Museum collection catalogue used to be kept in different formats including printed exhibit catalogues, and card catalogues.
+The National Art Library at the Victoria and Albert Museum collection catalogue used to be kept in different formats including printed exhibit catalogues, and card catalogues.
 A computer system called MODES cataloguing system was used from the 1980s to the 1990s, but those electronic files were not available to the library users.
 All of the archival material at the National Art Library is using Encoded Archival Description (EAD).
 The Victoria and Albert Museum has a computer system but most of the items in the collection, unless those were newly accessioned into the collection, probably do not show up in the computer system.
 There is a feature on the Victoria and Albert Museum website called "Search the Collections," but not everything is listed there.

 The National Art Library also includes a collection of comics and comic art.
-Notable parts of the collection include the Krazy Kat Arkive, comprising 4,200 comics, and the Rakoff Collection, comprising 17,000 items collected by writer and editor Ian Rakoff.
+Notable parts of the collection include the Krazy Kat Arkive, comprising 4,200 comics, and the Rakoff Collection, comprising 17,000 pieces collected by the writer and editor Ian Rakoff.

 The Victoria and Albert Museum's Word and Image Department was under the same pressure being felt in archives around the world, to digitise their collection.
 A large scale digitisation project began in 2007 in that department.
 That project was entitled the Factory Project to reference Andy Warhol and to create a factory to completely digitise the collection.
 The first step of the Factory Project was to take photographs using digital cameras.
 The Word and Image Department had a collection of old photos but they were in black and white and in variant conditions, so new photos were shot.
 Those new photographs will be accessible to researchers to the Victoria and Albert Museum web-site.
 15,000 images were taken during the first year of the Factory Project, including drawings, watercolors, computer-generated art, photographs, posters, and woodcuts.
 The second step of the Factory Project is to catalogue everything.
 The third step of the Factory Project is to audit the collection.
 All of those items which were photographed and catalogued, must be audited to make sure everything listed as being in the collection was physically found during the creation of the Factory Project.
 The fourth goal of the Factory Project is conservation, which means performing some basic preventable procedures to those items in the department.
 There is a "Search the Collections" feature on the Victoria and Albert web-site.
 The main impetus behind the large-scale digitisation project called the Factory Project was to list more items in the collections in those computer databases.

 British galleries

-These fifteen galleries—which opened in November 2001—contain around 4,000 items.
+These fifteen galleries—which opened in November 2001—contain around 4,000 objects.
 The displays in these galleries are based around three major themes: "Style", "Who Led Taste" and "What Was New".
 The period covered is 1500 to 1900, with the galleries divided into three major subdivisions: